vatsal121/datingSitePHP/README.md

 ### Installation

   - To run the project, clone it on your computer.
-  - Create a Database with name "datingDB" in phpMyAdmin or MySQL Workbench.
-  - Import the datingDB.sql file which contains pre-entered data from the root of the project directory into your phpMyAdmin or MySQL Workbench.
+  - To add the database, Import the "datingDB.sql" file which contains pre-entered data from the root of the project directory into your phpMyAdmin or MySQL Workbench.
-  - Set up your Database credentials in the file located at "./Connector/DbConnectorPDO.php".
+  - Set up your Database credentials in the database file located at "./Connector/DbConnectorPDO.php".
   - Run the project from your favourite IDE or put it in the "WWW" folder of WAMP or XAMPP.